AJChapman/acthpa-website/site/info/sites/canglide.md

 ## Landowners

-The landowner is Trevor Vickers, the proprietor of Jet Flight Simulator Canberra.
+The contact for the site is Trevor, the proprietor of Jet Flight Simulator Canberra.
 Trevor allows the simulator to be located at his premises where there is a 737-jet simulator and two Icoras weight-shift VR simulators.
 Trevor sells PG simulator flights to his customers, and this